-The increase in the Company's cash and cash equivalents from \$10,382,000 to \$13,851,000 at March 31, 2011 is primarily due to the Company receiving the remaining proceeds from its 2010 securitization of the unguaranteed, retained loan portions of SBA 7(a) loans, previously set aside for post closing loan origination, which offset loan originations and positive operating cash flow which in turn, benefitted from a reduction in the outstanding broker receivable.
+The increase in the Company's cash and cash equivalents from \$10,382,000 at December 31, 2010 to \$13,678,000 at September 30, 2011 is primarily due to the Company receiving the remaining proceeds from its 2010 securitization of the unguaranteed, retained loan portions of SBA 7(a) loans, previously set aside for post-closing loan origination, which offset loan originations and positive operating cash flow which in turn benefitted from a reduction in the outstanding broker receivable.
+This receipt of remaining proceeds also explains the increase in cash for the comparable nine month period in the prior quarter.